VLety/fastApiProject/README.md

 > [!NOTE]
 > * Purpose: Intended for educational and promotional needs.
 > * Audience: Python Junior+ and Middle level with linux DevOps skills.
-> * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite3 database, OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model.
+> * Tech description: RESTful API server with Swagger UI, SQLite3 database, OAuth2 authorization with Bearer JWT token combined with a role-based access control (RBAC) permission schema for each endpoint.

 > [!TIP]
 > This solution is presented in the most easy-to-learn form without using Docker delivery technology or an additional full-fledged WSGI HTTP server such as Gunicorn or Redis to support caching.
 We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework with NGINX as a proxy server.
 And this deployment option will be sufficient for PoC, Prototype, MVP or even production environment purposes.
 [Read more](https://fastapi.tiangolo.com/deployment/concepts/#deployments-concepts) about FastAPI recommended deployment.